 Caramelizing persimmons coaxes out their natural sugars while retaining their autumnal orange color.
-This recipe makes an excellent side dish but is also good when combined with roasted duck breast or chicken.
-The olives add a little brininess while the raisins keep it sweet.
-Get the Caramelized Fuyu Persimmons recipe.
+They can be dessert, but this Caramelized Fuyu Persimmon recipe adds olives for brininess and makes an excellent side dish.
+Try it with roasted duck breast or chicken.

 Burdock root takes center stage in this Korean recipe where it is braised with a variety of flavorful spices.
 The best thing about it besides its tastiness is that it can be eaten as is or used as a stuffing for dumplings or sandwiches.
 Get the Braised Burdock recipe.